top of page

 With Emirates refusing to keep the aisle wheelchair outside the aircraft, the transfer became unnecessarily stressful due to the large step between the air bridge and the plane.
 Oh well.
 Once I landed in Dubai, immigration was smooth.
 And as always, since I love using public transport, I took the metro and then a tram from the airport to my place of stay.

-This was a family trip for six of us — I travelled with my parents, and my uncle, aunt, and cousin flew in to join us.
+This was a family trip for six of us — I traveled with my parents, and my uncle, aunt, and cousin flew in to join us.

 We stayed at Roda Amwaj Suites at JBR (Jumeirah Beach Residence).
 Instead of hotels, we chose a serviced apartment since it worked better for a large group.
 The location was fantastic — close to cafés, restaurants, shops, fast food outlets, the beach, Bluewaters Island — and with breathtaking views of Ain Dubai (the Ferris Wheel).